 As of January 2020, the Chowchilla Water District GSA (CWD) estimates that annual implementation costs will be approximately \$150,000 per year over the next five years (Table 5-1).
 This does not include project-specific costs described in Chapter 4 or costs to build and operate additional projects or management actions that may be required if CWD determines that its sustainability objectives are not being met.
-These costs do not include costs identified in 2022 for implementing the Domestic Well Mitigation Program (see Appendix 3.D, Exhibit C) or implementing the data gaps workplans developed, in 2022-2023 (Appendix 3.H and 3.I).
-These costs also do not include costs for consultants to support technical content development, including annual reports.
-The actual costs of GSP administration, monitoring, and reporting will be reassessed and reported in future GSP updates and Annual Reports.
+These costs do not include costs identified in 2022 for implementing the Domestic Well Mitigation Program (see Appendix 3.D, Exhibit C) or implementing the data gaps workplans developed in 2022-2023 (Appendix 3.H and 3.I).
+These costs also do not include costs of GSP administration, monitoring, and reporting will be reassessed and reported in future GSP updates and Annual Reports.